AnnurHassan/CSE370_Project/README.md

 ## Development Workflow

-We use Git branches to maintain a stable `main` branch while developing features.
+We used Git branches to maintain a stable `main` branch while developing features.